Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 The target loses Health equal to the damage, minus any damage reduction they may gain through Powers.
 If the damage is reduced all the way to 0, the attack is still considered a hit.

+#### Third Defense

+There are some Powers, Martial Arts, etc. that grant a third defense.
+This new defense—typically limited in some way—will primarily help avoid Glancing damage, replacing the weaker of Block or Evasion on normal attacks.

+Maneuvers and actions that target Block or Evasion, however, remain unaffected.

 <table>
 <tbody>